Skip to content

 3. Unilateral Mistake

-A unilateral mistake is when one party is mistaken, and the other party should have known about that mistake.
+A unilateral mistake occurs when one party makes a mistake and the other party knows or should have known about it.

 Suppose two people enter into a contract.
 One party is mistaken about an important term of the contract, and the other person is aware of this.
 In this case, a court will often decide that there was no legally binding contract in the first place.
 A court will usually insist that there must be a ‘meeting of the minds’ for a contract to arise.